One of the most challenging parts of netball coaching is the nature of the four-quarter game.

 And it also potentially limits the opportunities to be creative with our coaching, and expose match-ups or player/team strengths/weaknesses as a quarter develops.

-Of course, we’ve now seen rolling substitutions become a part of netball through Fast 5, and we’re also seeing it trialed in the Australian Netball League – the underpinning competition to Suncorp Super Netball.
+Of course, we’ve now seen rolling substitutions become a part of netball at the elite level, first through Fast 5 and now in Super Netball.

 But could it have a place in the future of our game at a local level?